JaseMiller/spd-shortcode-slider/readme.txt

 4. thumbnails-side layout
 5. buttons layout

+== Changelog ==
+= 1.02 =
+* fixed issue where styles were being output in rss header. please upgrade to fix this issue

+= 1.0 =
+*removed testing 20px margin in style.css
+*added missing closing div tag
+*fixed extra semicolon options embed examples.

+Please [contact](http://sheepdogpd.com/contact/ "contact me") me if you notice any other bugs or errors and I will try and fix them.

 == Upgrade Notice ==
+= 1.02 =
+fixed RSS issue

 = 1.0 =
 if you downloaded the plugin before 12:40 1/31/2012
-I have since fixed bugs I did not notice earlier - removed testing 20px margin in style.css added missing closing div tag fixed extra semicolon options embed examples.

-Please [contact](http://sheepdogpd.com/contact/ "contact me") me if you notice any other bugs or errors and I will try and fix them.

-= 1.02 =
-fixed Rss issue